niemopen/niem-naming-design-rules/ndr6src.md

   }
 }
 ```
-<center><i><a name="fig4-26"></a>Figure 4-26: Equivalent XML and JSON messages from a CCC type augmented by an ordinary element</i></center></p>
+<figcaption><a name="fig4-26">Figure 4-26: Equivalent XML and JSON messages from a CCC type augmented by an ordinary element</a></figcaption>

 ### 4.15.4 Augmenting a CCC type with an attribute

 A CCC type is augmented with an attribute property by addding an `xs:attribute` element to the complex type definition.
 This must be done in a subset schema document for the augmented namespace (and not the reference or extension schema document).
 The `xs:attribute` element must include *appinfo* to specify the augmenting namespace.
-Figure 4-27 shows the XSD representation of `nc:PersonType` augmented with the attribute `ex:detectiveIndicator`, and the CMF for this augmentation.
-Figure 4-28 shows an XML message that includes this augmentation, and the equivalent JSON message.
+[Figure 4-27](#fig4-27) shows the XSD representation of `nc:PersonType` augmented with the attribute `ex:detectiveIndicator`, and the CMF for this augmentation.
+[Figure 4-28](#fig4-28) shows an XML message that includes this augmentation, and the equivalent JSON message.

 ```
 <xs:complexType name="PersonType">